Ambulatory referral is the mainstay of physicians’ business startup, growth and expansion.

 - The subspecialist communicates the plan to the primary care physician.

 - The primary care physician acknowledges receipt of information from the subspecialist.

 - The primary care physician communicates the plan to the patient and the family.

-The guide received a lot of praise in an article published by the American Association of Family Physicians (AAFP).
-Family medicine is one of the larger fields of practice that refer their patients to subspecialists.
-The AAFP acknowledges that the the current situation with referrals getting lost is quite problematic.
-The guide looks to handle the situation by putting the responsibility on the referring doctor and the subspecialist to comply with documentary requirements and communicate with the patient.
+This framework received a lot of praise in an article published by the American Association of Family Physicians (AAFP), as family medicine is a foremost practice in dealing with these referrals.
+The AAFP acknowledges that although lost referrals are quite problematic, the guide looks to handle the situation by placing responsibility on the referring doctor and subspecialist, requiring them to comply with documentary requirements and communicate with the patient.

 Latest posts by Rey Palmares (see all)

 - Social Media and Medical Literacy in the Philippines - December 4, 2019

 - How does the Ambulatory Referral Guide Improve Revenue Generation for Doctors - October 30, 2019

 - The History of Labor Day in the Philippines as Influenced by Americans - September 2, 2019